tshirtman/kivy_service_osc/README.md

-That examples uses the OSC protocol for simplicity and historical reasons, (since an implementation was shipped with kivy historically, and a better one is now available as third party).
+That examples uses the OSC protocol for simplicity and historical reasons, (since an implementation was shipped with kivy historically, and a better one is now found in `oscpy`).
 The OSC protocol makes things simple because it's unconnected, you just send a message, and can forget about it.
 You bind functions to messages you receive.
 It's simple enough for a lot of things, and avoids the burden of maintaining a connection when both the service and front